-How to Obtain an Aged Schedule of Accounts Receivable
+How to Fill Out an Accounts Receivable Aging Schedule

 If your company offers credit to your customers, you need a collections policy.
 One part of that collections policy is to monitor your receivables by developing an aging schedule.